armory/docs/content/en/borealis/quick-start/borealis-org-get-started.md

 ## Prepare your deployment target

-> Note that this step requires Helm.

 Borealis uses the RNA on your deployment target to communicate with Armory's hosted cloud services and to initiate the deployment.
-Use the provided Helm command to install and configure the RNA.
+If your Kubernetes cluster is publicly accessible,

 {{< include "aurora-borealis/rna-install.md" >}}